MoH optimistic of hitting 70% vaccination goal by year's end - The Scoop

 “The challenge for vaccines is access to it.
 We have almost completed 100,000 doses of Moderna vaccine, and we need the other 100,000 to prepare for the second dose,” YB Dato Seri Setia Dr Hj Mohammad Isham Hj Jaafar said during a press briefing on Saturday.

-Brunei ordered 200,000 doses of Moderna and the first shipment arrived in June.
+Brunei placed an order of 200,000 doses of the COVID-19 Moderna jab, and the first batch of 50,400 doses arrived in June.

 The health minister said they are planning to acquire Novavax via the COVAX vaccine sharing scheme, adding that the ministry does not need to procure more Moderna jabs.